cbailiss/pivottabler/cran-comments.md

 0 errors | 0 warnings | 1 note

-NOTE
+NOTE:
-  installed size is  5.0Mb
+  installed size is  5.0Mb,
   sub-directories of 1Mb or more:
     data   3.9Mb